 The 3 P.M. slumps can cause more than just a headache.
 Hence the slump; we get tired, move slower, sit with poor posture etc. That's not all.
 Associated with slumping and poor posture are aches and pains, like upper back pain and lower back pain.

 Upper back pain is less common than lower back pain, but can be just as painful.
-The discomfort level can vary, but upper back pain can keep you from doing activities you love.
+The discomfort level can vary, but upper back pain can keep you from doing the activities you love.
 Forget about sleeping!
-We all love our sleep, and back pain can put you in a miserable state while trying to sleep.
+We all love our sleep and back pain can put you in a miserable state while trying to sleep.
 With multiple different upper back pain causes, the 3 P.M. slumps can also be a factor for the upper back pain.

 Knowing your body can help you determine the cause of pain and how to relieve the pain.
 Everyone’s body is different and pain can be caused differently for each person.
 A commonality in everyone’s body is that we all have a spine.